Golorom/DS-study/README.md

 - to do: translate projects to English

-- current learning focus: functions, classes, pipelines, pep8
+- current learning focus: functions, classes, pipelines, pickle, pep8